MicrosoftEdge/WebView2Feedback/specs/CriticalUpdateAvailable.md

 [uuid(ef7632ec-d86e-46dd-9d59-e6ffb5c87878), object, pointer_default(unique)]
 interface ICoreWebView2Environment10 : IUnknown {
+  /// Add an event handler for the `CriticalUpdateAvaliable` event.
+  /// `CriticalUpdateAvaliable` event is raised when there is an urgent need to prompt the user
+  /// to restart the WebView2 process to apply a particular configuration.
+The configuration
+  /// is authored to include special attribute to indicate a payload as critical.
+  /// WebView2 team will author critical kill switch when there is a need to enable/disable
+  /// certain features that’s causing WebView2 reliability or performance drop that’s impacting customers.
+  /// `CriticalUpdateAvaliable` will give developer the ability to prompt user for restart,
+  /// thus resolve in faster resolution time.
+  ///
+  /// Critical Update is only applying payload; thus, version is not important.
+Simply prompt
+  /// user to restart the app to get new payload applied.
+  // MSOWNERS: xiaqu@microsoft.com
   HRESULT add_CriticalUpdateAvaliable(
       [in] ICoreWebView2CriticalUpdateAvaliableEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

+  /// Remove an event handler previously added with `add_CriticalUpdateAvaliable`.
+  // MSOWNERS: xiaqu@microsoft.com
   HRESULT remove_CriticalUpdateAvaliable(
       [in] EventRegistrationToken token);
 }